olxivelin/psych420-final-group1/report/background.md

 memory traces.
-The sum of these activations can be thought of as an “echo”, and if the collective echo reaches a certain threshold the system will “recognize” the stimuli, if the echo does not reach the threshold, then it will not recognize the stimulus (Figure 5).[19]
+The sum of these activations can be thought of as an “echo”, and if the collective echo reaches a certain threshold the system will “recognize” the stimuli, if the echo does not reach the threshold, then it will not recognize the stimulus (Figure 5) [(Hintzman, 1984)](#hintzman-1984).

-_Figure 5: A representation of multiple memory traces in a Minerva model, in which a stimulus is being compared with existing memories on variety of perceptual dimensions._
+<a id="figure-5"></a>_Figure 5: A representation of multiple memory traces in a Minerva model, in which a stimulus is being compared with existing memories on variety of perceptual dimensions._

 ![Minerva.png](images/Minerva.png)